opendatacube/governance/conduct/enforcement.md

-# Open Data Cube Code of Conduct - Enforcement Manual
+# Open DataCube Code of Conduct - Enforcement Manual

-This is the enforcement manual followed by Open Data Cube's Code of Conduct Committee.
+This is the enforcement manual followed by Open DataCube's Code of Conduct Committee.
 It's used when we respond to an issue to make sure we're consistent and fair.